-Magic that your boss will never let you use.
+Magic that your boss will never let you use with a client.

 (defparameter *langs* '( clisp racket scheme )) (princ "Hello, ") (princ *langs*)